SkillpTm/Somi-Bot/README.md

 This bot was created with a singular server in mind, meaning it isn't made to work in different servers at the same time.
 There are currently no plans to change this.
 For more information please message Skillp#0309.

 __Issues:__
-You can report bugs with /bugs and make suggestions with /suggestions!
+You can report bugs and make suggestions with /feedback